Capitoline Museums: Palazzo Nuovo

 The palace was built only in the 17th century, probably in two phases, under the direction of Girolamo Rainaldi and then of his son Carlo Rainaldi who completed it in 1663.
 However, the project, at least of the façade, must be attributed to Michelangelo Buonarroti.
-Built in front of the Palazzo dei Conservatori, it was used as a museum since the 19th century; numerous finds from Hadrian's Villa to Tivoli.
+Built in front of the Palazzo dei Conservatori, it was used as a museum since the 19th century and preserves numerous finds from Hadrian's Villa in Tivoli.

 Atrium and courtyard

 The Marforio, is one of the talking statues of Rome; 1st century AD.

 The internal space on the ground floor hosts a portico with large statues (such as that of Minerva or Faustina the Elder-Ceres), which once belonged to the Vatican Belvedere Collection and were later donated to the city of Rome.

 In the middle of the atrium is the courtyard, where the fountain is located, surmounted by the statue known as the Marforio, so called following its discovery in the sixteenth century, in the Forum of Mars (Martis Forum, a name that the ancients attributed to the Forum of Augustus).
 Two statues of Satyrs carrying a basket of fruit on their heads: they are two mirror-image statues depicting the god Pan, probably used as telamons in the architectural structure of the theatre of Pompey.
 Also on display is a colossal statue of Mars, found in the 16th century in the Forum of Nerva.
 There is also a group featuring Polyphemus, who holds a young prisoner at his feet.